roman-milk/roman-milk.github.io/the-breast-machine.md

  He wondered if she was just being over motherly with him.
 It could, of course, be down to having sex last night, and this morning.
 After that it would be hypocrisy to remain distant.
 He thought about the devices influence on her, and if it was still in effect.

  He knocked lightly on Sabrina's door, hoping she had fallen asleep.
-Report_Story #1